acepilot950-creator/holbertonschool-shell/loops_conditions_and_parsing/README.md

 # 13-lets-parse-apache-logs : Bash script that displays the visitor IP along with the HTTP status code from the Apache log file

+# 14-dig_the-data :  Bash script that groups visitors by IP and HTTP status code, and displays this data.